 Leo has become interested in producing images that etch to a very high standard onto the surface of silver, to produce beautiful yet unusual objects.
 "I like the wit and interest of images on the surfaces of objects."

 After developing designs and finished pieces for three years Leo discovered the work of Fornasetti.
-An artist who unbeknownst to Leo, had famously and successfully reveled in adorning objects with unusual imagery.
+An artist who unbeknownst to Leo, had famously reveled in adorning objects with unusual imagery.
 Interestingly, often in black & white.
 Leo feels strengthened by this discovery, and that it validates his design work.

 Inspiration for Leo's work comes from his photography, often of nature.
-He develops images using modern techniques to etch beautifully into silver.
+He develops images using modern techniques to etch into silver.
 He likes to combine this with images by other artists to create a rich effect.

 Members of Leo's family are a great inspiration.
 Richard Shirley Smith and Simon Brett both have an extensive catalogue of wood engravings.
 Their work as an art form in black & white is a great help for Leo.
 The paintings of Juliet Wood and the paintings of Richard Shirley Smith inspire in different ways and also form an artistic background to his life.